eembc/coremark/README.md

 # Submitting Results

 CoreMark results can be submitted on the web.
-Open a web browser and go to http://www.coremark.org/benchmark/index.php?pg=benchmark.
-Select the link to add a new score and follow the instructions.
+Open a web browser and go to https://www.eembc.org/coremark/login.php?url=enter_score.php.
+After registering an account you may enter a score.

 # Run Rules
 What is and is not allowed.